Table Of Contents

 What are the limits on the amount I can charge for fees?

-In Georgia, returned payment fees are to be charged to the tenant as follows: $30 or 5 percent of the instrument, whichever is greater, plus the amount of fees charged to the holder of the instrument by a bank or financial institution as a result of the instrument not being honored.
+According to Georgia landlord-tenant law, returned payment fees are to be charged to the tenant as follows: $30 or 5 percent of the instrument, whichever is greater, plus the amount of fees charged to the holder of the instrument by a bank or financial institution as a result of the instrument not being honored.
 Late fees are not prohibited, but tend to be a rare practice and generally not encouraged (Ga.
 Code Ann. § 13-6-15).

 Are there specific instructions regarding security deposits?

 There are no limits on the amount a landlord may charge for a security deposit.
 Security deposits must be placed in either a post bond or escrow account.
-Landlords must provide tenants with written notice stating the name, address, account number, as well as the manner in which the security deposit is being held.
+Landlords must provide tenants with written notice stating the name, address, and account number, as well as the manner in which the security deposit is being held.
 At the end of a tenancy, the security deposit must be returned within 30 days or written notice stating the reason for withholding any amount.
 If the landlord keeps a portion of the security deposit, he or she must return the balance along with the reasons for retention to the tenant’s last known address.

 May I limit the amount of visitors in my rental?

-A landlord may not limit the amount of guests a tenant allows into their unit, although, if a tenant has the same visitor spend too many nights a landlord may deem the guests as an unauthorized occupant.
+Under Georgia landlord-tenant law, a landlord may not limit the amount of guests a tenant allows into their unit, although, if a tenant has the same visitor spend too many nights a landlord may deem the guests as an unauthorized occupant.